 In Christianity, the egg is a symbol of a new life that Jesus made possible with His resurrection.

 Decorating the eggs with bee wax - drawing ornaments or writing messages is a tradition still being done to this day.
-The bee wax covers the eggshell and prevents those parts of getting colored afterwords when being cooked in either dye or, traditionally, in onion peels which create a beautiful red color.
+The bee wax covers the eggshell and prevents those parts of getting coloured afterwords when being cooked in either dye or, traditionally, in onion peels which create a beautiful red colour.
 Frequent motives are hearts, starts, branches, birds and various written wishes.